nsrau/azure-docs.it-it/articles/hdinsight/apache-kafka-spark-structured-streaming-cosmosdb.md

 ## <a name="next-steps"></a>Passaggi successivi

-Ora che si è appreso come usare Apache Spark Structured Streaming, vedere i documenti seguenti per trovare altre informazioni su come usare Apache Spark, Apache Kafka e Azure Cosmos DB:
+Now that you've learned how to use Apache Spark Structured Streaming, see the following documents to learn more about working with Apache Spark, Apache Kafka, and Azure Cosmos DB:

 * [Come usare il flusso Apache Spark (DStream) con Apache Kafka](hdinsight-apache-spark-with-kafka.md).
 * [Iniziare a usare Jupyter Notebook e Apache Spark in HDInsight](spark/apache-spark-jupyter-spark-sql.md)